US virus testing faces new headwind: Lab supply shortages

 The shortages are the latest stumble in a botched effort to track the spread of coronavirus that has left the U.S. weeks behind many other developed countries.
 Dwindling supplies include both chemical components and basic swabs needed to collect patient samples.

-"What you have now is a global shortage of all these ancillary supplies needed to do these tests," said Eric Blank, of the Association of Public Health Laboratories, which represents state and local health labs.
-"These are acute, serious shortages across the board."
+There are "acute, serious shortages across the board" for supplies needed to do the tests, said Eric Blank, of the Association of Public Health Laboratories, which represents state and local health labs.

-Blank said government labs in the U.S. are competing for supplies with larger commercial labs and other governments around the world.
-In conference calls this week with the Centers for Disease Control and Prevention, some local lab workers warned that they may have to shut down testing within days due to lack of components, Blank said.
+Late Friday, Blank's group and two other public health organizations recommended that testing be scaled back due to “real, immediate, wide-scale shortages.”
+The groups said only patients with COVID-19 symptoms who are elderly, have high-risk medical conditions or are medical staff should be tested.

+“Testing for individuals who are not in these three groups is not recommended until sufficient testing supplies and capacity become more widely available,” said the joint statement, issued with the Association of State and Territorial Health Officials and the Council of State and Territorial Epidemiologists.

-Wide scale testing is a critical part of tracking and containing infectious diseases like COVID-19.
-But the U.S. effort has been plagued by a series of missteps, including accuracy problems with the test kits the CDC sent to other labs and bureaucratic hurdles that slowed the entrance of large, private sector labs.
+Testing is a critical part of tracking and containing infectious diseases like COVID-19.
+But the U.S. effort has been plagued by a series of missteps, including accuracy problems with tests the CDC sent to other labs and bureaucratic hurdles that slowed the entrance of large, private sector labs.

-With the virus spreading in U.S. communities, many governments have shifted focus from tracking the virus to extraordinary measures to blunt its damage.
+With the virus spreading, officials in the U.S. have shifted focus from tracking the virus to extraordinary measures to blunt its damage.
 On Thursday California's governor told its 40 million residents to stay home indefinitely and venture outside only for essential jobs.

 But public health experts stress that policymakers are “flying blind” in deciding how to manage the pandemic.